Skip to content

 Do these benchmarks apply if I have student loans?

-Yes, but the 1x salary by 30 target is harder to hit when you are making loan payments.
+Yes, but the 1x salary by 30 target is harder to hit while making loan payments.
 Focus on getting the employer match, building your emergency fund, and paying off high-interest debt.
 Once high-interest debt is gone, redirect those payments to retirement savings.

 What if I make significantly less than the median income?